sol-dnn/DSB-machine-learning/README.md

-## Machine Learning Labs: École Polytechnique Master's Course
+## Machine Learning: École Polytechnique Master's Course

 ### Course Overview
 This repository contains the code and notebooks for the labs from a Machine Learning master's course at École Polytechnique.
 The course, taught by Professor Alain Durmus, covers various machine learning techniques and their applications.